Five ways equity release can help first-time buyers

 Rising house prices and an inflated rental market have made it much harder for today’s generation of first-time buyers to save for a deposit, with many people nearing mid-thirties before they can afford to get onto the property ladder.

-As the appetite for homeownership amongst younger generations remains high, so does the need for more ways in which parents and grandparents can lend their support.
+As the appetite for homeownership among younger generations remains high, so does the need for more ways in which parents and grandparents can lend their support.

-Whether you’re new to the market or looking to brush up on your existing skills, we have a range of CPD accredited workshops and webinars created for advisers.
+New to the market or looking to brush up on your existing skills?
+Join one of our CPD-accredited workshops and webinars, specially created for advisers.